Radio masts and towers

 Radio masts and towers are typically tall structures designed to support antennas for telecommunications and broadcasting, including television.
 There are two main types: guyed and self-supporting structures.
 They are among the tallest human-made structures.
 Masts are often named after the broadcasting organizations that originally built them or currently use them.

-In the case of a mast radiator or radiating tower, the whole mast or tower is itself the transmitting antenna.
+A mast radiator or radiating tower is one in which the metal mast or tower itself is energized and functions as the transmitting antenna.

 Terminology

 The terms "mast" and "tower" are often used interchangeably.
-However, in structural engineering terms, a tower is a self-supporting or cantilevered structure, while a mast is held up by stays or guys.
-Broadcast engineers in the UK use the same terminology.
-A mast is a ground-based or rooftop structure that supports antennas at a height where they can satisfactorily send or receive radio waves.
-Typical masts are of steel lattice or tubular steel construction.
-Masts themselves play no part in the transmission of mobile telecommunications.
+However, in structural engineering terms, a tower is a self-supporting or cantilevered structure, while a mast is held up by stays or guy-wires.

-Masts (to use the civil engineering terminology) tend to be cheaper to build but require an extended area surrounding them to accommodate the guy wires.
-Towers are more commonly used in cities where land is in short supply.